 Cleaning old, vintage windows is not necessarily easy.
 In most cases, you’ll want to get the window clean without removing the “vintage look”.

 Before starting, be sure to use gloves and a mask while cleaning your window.
 Many old windows contain lead paint, which can be dangerous to your health.

 While cleaning your old window, stop between each of these steps to determine if you want to continue cleaning the window.
+Avoid over-cleaning!